Bridging Bayesian, frequentist and fiducial (BFF) inferences using confidence distribution: Confidence Distribution (CD): A Distribution Estimator

-When the parameter $\theta$ is scalar, requirement {\it [R2]} in the CD definition can be restated as the requirement that, at the true parameter value $\theta=\theta_0$, $H_{n}(\theta_0) \equiv H_{n}(\bY, \theta_0)$ as a function of the random data follows a standard uniform distribution (cf. e.g., \citealt{Xie2013a}; \citealt{Schweder2016}, Ch.
-3).
-The classical definition of CD in \cite{Cox1958} and \cite{Efron1993} is defined by inverting the upper endpoints of a set of nested one-side confidence intervals of all levels; this classical definition is covered by the descriptive definition of a CD in Definition 1 (cf., \citealt{Xie2013a}, Sections 2.1 \& 2.2).
+When the parameter $\theta$ is scalar, requirement {\it [R2]} in the CD definition can be restated as the requirement that, at the true parameter value $\theta=\theta_0$, $H_{n}(\theta_0) \equiv H_{n}(\bY, \theta_0)$ as a function of the random data follows a standard uniform distribution (e.g., \citet{Xie2013a}; \citet[chap.
+3]{Schweder2016}).
+The classical definition of CD in \citet{Cox1958} and \citet{Efron1993} is obtained by inverting the upper endpoints of a set of nested one-sided confidence intervals of all levels.
+This classical definition is covered by the descriptive definition of a CD in Definition 1 (e.g., \citet[\textsection 2.1 \& 2.2]{Xie2013a}).
 When $\theta$ is a vector, there may not be a simple or neat mathematical expression for {\it [R2]}.
-In some cases, a simultaneous CDs of a certain form for multiple parameters may not even exist (cf., \citealt{Xie2013a, Schweder2016}).
+In some cases, a simultaneous CDs of a certain form for multiple parameters may not even exist (e.g., \citet{Xie2013a}).
 Fortunately, {\it [R2]} in Definition 1 only requires one set of confidence regions of all levels.
-In this manner, there are several options for defining multivariate CDs, e.g., \cite{Singh2007, Xie2013a, Schweder2016, Liu2020}.
+In this manner, there are several options for defining multivariate CDs, e.g., \citet{Singh2007}; \citet{Xie2013a}; \citet[chap.
+9 \& 15]{Schweder2016} and \citet{Liu2020}.

 The idea of using a sample-dependent distribution function as an estimator of the target parameter is not new or unique to CD theory.
 A bootstrap distribution is sample-dependent and it is a distribution estimator for the unknown target parameter \cite[]{Efron1998}.
-In Bayesian inference, the posterior distribution is also a distribution estimator for the unknown target parameter and it is based on observed sample.
+In Bayesian inference, the posterior distribution is also a distribution estimator for the unknown target parameter and it too depends upon the observed sample.
 The benefit of using an entire function as an estimator, rather than an interval or a point, is that these distribution functions carry a greater wealth of information about the parameter of interest.
 A CD estimator, like a Bayesian posterior distribution, enables the statistician to draw inferential conclusion about an unknown parameter.
-For example, if provided a CD for some parameter of interest, one can readily derive all of a point estimate, an interval estimate, and a $p$-value, among other features.
+For example, if provided a CD for some parameter of interest, one can readily derive a point estimate, an interval estimate, and a $p$-value, among other features.
 This is illustrated in Figure \ref{fig:CD}.
-More details can be found in \cite{Singh2007, Xie2013a} and the book by \cite{Schweder2016}.
+More details can be found in \citet{Singh2007, Xie2013a} and \citet[chap.
+3]{Schweder2016}.